Humanities Commons Privacy Statement

 - Your shared user identifier

 - Your name

-Your institution may additionally send your affiliation (i.e., staff, student, faculty member).
+Your Participating Organization may additionally send your affiliation (i.e., staff, student, faculty member) to MSU.
 Your shared user identifier is recorded in our user database and is used to connect to your account.
-Your name and e-mail address are not recorded and are not used by Humanities Commons.
+Your name and e-mail address are not recorded and are not used by MSU.